Shinxis/Keyboard-Layout/README.md

 # Keyboard-Layout
 Designing a perfect keyboard layout.
-A spreadsheet tool included. <br>
+A spreadsheet tool included. <br> <br>
-This example is optimized for 50% English and 50% Finnish language, but the spreadsheet tool can be fitted to any language or weighting percentage. <br>
+This example is optimized for 50% English and 50% Finnish language, but the spreadsheet tool can be fitted to any language or weighting percentage. <br><br>
 ![Example](Finger_stress_example.png) <br>